himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

 6. Click `Run`.
 7. Verify the logs to ensure all the users' accounts are updated.

-The bulk users' accounts have been updated successfully.
+The bulk users have been updated successfully.

 ### Deleting a User

 This section describes how to delete a user from Central using the console.

 > **Warning**
-  You cannot recover a user's account once it is deleted.
+  You cannot recover a user once it is deleted.

 To delete a user from Central: